micheleceo/traccar-client-simulator/README.md

 This project is a simple Traccar C# client simulator

 You can:
-- Send manual written string with coordinate and parameters
+- Send URI string with coordinates and parameters
-- Send GPX file trackingpoint coordinate with custom atributes
+- Load and send GPX file trackingpoin
+- Add custom attribute